 The meals tax in question is not a tax that is charged to a business, it is one that is charged to my customers, just like a retail or food tax.
-The food tax, and not the meals tax, was the only tax that the Commissioner (Sally Pearson) instructed me to collect when I received my business license in October, 2017.
-I have been collecting and submitting the food tax on every product I sell.
-I do not question the validity of that tax.
+The food tax, and not the meals tax, was the only tax that the King William County Commissioner of the Revenue (Sally Pearson) instructed me to collect when I received my business license in October, 2017.
+Since starting my business I have been collecting and submitting the food tax on every product I sell.
+I do not question the validity of the food tax.

-I disagree when it comes to the meals tax and the products I grow and manufacture on my farm.
-Rather than just roll over and comply, I am standing up in defense of my customers.
+It would be simple to just charge my customers this additional tax, and King William County has used this reasoning to try and resolve the matter.
+Rather than just roll over and and accept their argument without any evidence, I am standing up in defense of my customers.
 I do not believe the product I sell is required to be tax based upon the state or local King William meals tax code.

 Sally Pearson has provided multiple justifications for the tax and each time I was able to dismiss them with little effort.
 If it can be shown to me how my product, and the structure of my business, qualifies for the tax, then I will comply.

 This is a complex matter, and one that cannot be glossed over with assumptions.
 I will stand my ground in defense of my customers and what I feel is right.

 In order to be taxable, a salad must meet the following definition as set forth in the State Code of Virginia § 58.1-3833 and is also provided in the King William Code of Ordinances Sec.
 70-325.

 "prepackaged single-serving salads consisting primarily of an assortment of vegetables"

 The first part of this definition describes this product as a "single-serving".
 Serving size is clearly established by federal dietary guidelines and is not the same as a portion.
 These differences are described in this article.